lvcabral/carabiner/README.md

 ## Features

-[Carabiner](https://github.com/lvcabral/Carabiner) features a wide range of settings for:
+**Carabiner** features a wide range of settings for:

 - Changing the dimensions of the floating window
 - Changing the transparency of the floating window
 - Adding a border to the window
-- Create a list of streaming devices to connect
+- Create a list of streaming devices to connect and control
 - Overlay a picture to check "design vs app screen" for pixel perfect UI

 ### Future Improvements